-Support of guest Wi-Fi network allows you to create a separate wireless network with individual security settings.
+Support of guest Wi-Fi network allows you to create a separate wireless network with individual security settings and maximum rate limitation.
 Devices connected to the guest network will be able to access the Internet, but will be isolated from the devices and resources of the router's LAN.

-The wireless router DIR-806A includes a built-in firewall.
+The wireless router DIR-822 includes a built-in firewall.
 The advanced security functions minimize threats of hacker attacks, prevent unwanted intrusions to your network, and block access to unwanted websites for users of your LAN.